 This is where mindful business expansion comes into play.
 Tony Robbins uses a hockey stick metaphor to describe a healthy business expansion strategy: Rather than focus on a sharp, upward spike in growth (the hockey stick), we must focus instead on the preceding, linear growth (the blade) that must happen as an incubation period.
 By allowing a business to incubate and nurture its marketing, operations, branding and sales techniques, business owners ward off a potential catastrophe: explosive growth without an adequate foundation.

-Having navigated your business’ infancy and adolescence, you’re ready to put your business expansion strategy into action.
+Once your business reaches adulthood, you’ll be ready to put your business expansion strategy into action.
 In addition to asking how to expand your business, ask: Where do I want to go from here, and what systems do I need in place to get there?
 Am I hiring (and firing) efficiently?
 Am I delegating effectively or am I overworked?
 Finding honest answers to these pivotal questions propels you toward the coveted “golden years” of running a business.

 If your business is in its infancy or adolescence, or if it’s in adulthood but you did not manage its earlier life stages effectively, it’s likely you’ll struggle with ineffective (or missing) systems and processes.
 To fix this, find (or become) a true manager who will implement systems to steer your company forward into business expansion.

-As you learn how to expand your business, you may find that your business model itself has room for improvement.
+As you dig deeper into how to expand your business, you may find that your business model itself has room for improvement.
 An outdated business model is of little use, but a business model that’s customized to your product creates firm footing for expansion.
 You’ll also want a business model that’s adaptable and agile.

 Ready to take your business to unreached levels?